superchessmachine/SuperLibraryMachine/README.md

 If no databases are detected at startup, the UI will display guidance on where to place them.

-### Optional macOS shell
+### Optional desktop shell

 To run the site inside a lightweight desktop window instead of a browser:

 1. Ensure the web dependencies above are installed.
-2. Install the optional desktop extras: `pip install -r requirements-mac-desktop.txt`.
+2. Install the optional desktop extras:
+   - macOS: `pip install -r requirements-mac-desktop.txt`
+   - Windows: `pip install -r requirements-windows-desktop.txt`
 3. Launch the shell: `python mac_app/launcher.py`.
 The app works even without an API key;
    use the Settings menu (or floating button) whenever you are ready to add one.

-The script spins up the Flask app in the background and opens a macOS WebKit view that points at the local site.
+The script spins up the Flask app in the background and opens a platform-native web view that points at the local site.
 Set `SLM_HOST`/`SLM_PORT` to override the defaults.
 On systems where the native menu is unavailable, a small “Settings” button appears in the top-right corner of the window instead.
+API keys are cached under the OS-appropriate configuration directory (for example, `~/Library/Application Support/SuperLibraryMachine/config.json` on macOS and `%APPDATA%\SuperLibraryMachine\config.json` on Windows).

-#### Turn it into a dockable macOS app
+#### Package for macOS (.app)

 1. Inside the `rag` environment run `pip install pyinstaller` (already included in `requirements-mac-desktop.txt`).